Step-by-Step Guide to Provisional 12A and 80G Registration

 Provisional 12A and 80G registration is an important step towards tax exemption and donor benefits, in India, for newly set up charitable organizations, such as NGOs, societies, trusts, and Section 8 companies.
 The Income Tax Act offers these registrations, which provide temporary permission to operate as a tax-exempt entity while trying to establish credibility and operations.

-This provisional registration is valid for three years, allowing ample time for the organizations to prove their charitable activities and fulfill the conditions to acquire permanent certification.
+This provisional NGO Registration is valid for three years, allowing ample time for the organizations to prove their charitable activities and fulfill the conditions to acquire permanent certification.
 With this registration, NGOs can ensure that income utilized for charitable purposes is tax-free (12A) and offer donors a tax deduction (80G), which makes their initiatives more attractive to potential supporters.

 Provisional 12A Registration: This temporary registration is granted to new charitable organizations that have not yet obtained full 12A registration.
 It allows the organization to enjoy tax exemption on its income while it completes the required documentation and formalities for the full 12A registration.
 Provisional registration lasts up to three years and gives the organizations the time to meet the legal requirements.